-This helpful book is full of easy-to-follow projects that will allow your kids to get their creative juices flowing without also making a huge mess.
-An added bonus: Many of the projects use things you already have lying around the house!
+This helpful book is full of easy-to-follow projects that will allow your kids to get their creative juices flowing without making a huge mess.
+Added bonus: Many of the projects use things you already have lying around the house!

 3. How To Draw 101 Animals by Dan Green

 Learning to draw recognizable animals will make your child feel empowered and satisfied.
 This is a great guide with lots of pictures and detailed instructions that will help improve their concentration skills and keep their mind occupied for hours.